 Computational Biology, Genetics

 Sean Eddy is a Professor of Molecular and Cellular Biology and a Professor of Applied Mathematics at Harvard University.
-Prior to that, he was a group leader at HHMI's Janelia Farm Research Campus.
-Prior to that, he was an HHMI Investigator at the Washington University School of Medicine from 2000 to 2006.
+Prior to that, he was a group leader at HHMI's Janelia Research Campus.
+Prior to that, he was an HHMI investigator at the Washington University School of Medicine from 2000 to 2006.

 In the hallways at scientific meetings, countless scientists have debated the same question: "How many species need to be sequenced to know whether evolution has conserved a given stretch of DNA?"
 One computational biologist, Sean Eddy, has done the math.